 At Illinois State University we define SoTL as the "systematic study/reflection on teaching and learning of our ISU students made public."
 This definition allows for research on teaching and learning across disciplines and methodologies.
 The work may be quantitative or qualitative in nature and focus on class, course, program, department, cross-department, and co-curricular levels.
 All SoTL work must be made public and peer reviewed in some way via presentation, performance, juried show, web site, video, and/or publication.

-Applications for seed grant funding for new SoTL scholars (faculty who are planning/conducting their first SoTL project) will be accepted starting in early September, 2018.
+Applications for seed grant funding for new SoTL scholars (faculty who are planning/conducting their first SoTL project) will be accepted during the 2021-22 academic year.
 Grant funds will be awarded (in the form of a stipend) for work toward one of the following:

 Any tenured and tenure-line faculty, non-tenure line faculty, faculty associates, and AP Staff with teaching or teaching support responsibilities at ISU who are planning or conducting their first-ever SoTL project are eligible to apply.